JoeFurfaro/Martinrea-Interviews/fall23/backend.md

 - [`c`, `b`, `d`, `a`]
 - [`c`, `d`, `b`, `a`]

-Your function only needs to return one of them.
+Your method only needs to return one of them.

 ### Starter Code
 ```py